 How Safe Is Our Water?

-To guarantee water quality, stringent tests are regularly performed on the city’s treated drinking water.
-Last year Port Orford’s tap water met all US Environmental Protection (EPA) and state drinking water health standards.
+To guarantee water quality, stringent tests are regularly performed on the city’s treated drinking water to ensure compliance with US Environmental Protection Agency (EPA) and state drinking water health standards.

-This report explains the testing the City does to insure that the drinking water it supplies meets federal regulations.
+Annual “Consumer Confidence Reports” explains the testing the City does to ensure that the drinking water it supplies meets federal regulations.

 Water meters are read and billed every month and customers are billed for both water and sewer on the same bill.